thebolt/python-template/README.md

 ### Build the package

-Run `tox -e build` to build your package.
+Run `tox run -e build` to build your package.
+The resulting wheel and sdist can be found in the `dist` folder.

 ## Improving This Template

-You need to make the desired changes **in the template**.
+You need to make the desired changes **in the template** (the `{{cookiecutter.repo_name}}` folder).
-Don't accidentally make your changes in the generated project because those changes will be overridden again.
+Don't accidentally make your changes in the generated project (the `cookiecutter-pypackage` folder) because those changes will be overridden again.
 Commit your changes so that they are used for the template generation in the next steps.
 Non-committed changes won't be added to the template!
-Run `tox run` to use the template to generate the sample package with your new changes.
+Run `tox run` from the repo's root folder to use the template to generate the sample package with your new changes.
 Change into the generated folder and run `tox run`, `tox run -e docs`, and `tox run -e build` to check that your changes work with the sample package.
 (Amend-)commit again and push all changes.